 Selenium concentrations in the soil vary widely in different parts of the world.
 The following map shows average soil levels in North America.
 The coastal and Northern areas have low concentrations while the Midwest generally has adequate levels in the soil.

-However, even in regions that tend to have low concentrations of selenium, there may be pockets that have high levels and vice versa.
+However, even in regions with low concentrations of selenium, there may be pockets with high levels and vice versa.
 For this reason, it is best to have a hay analysis conducted to determine actual concentrations in your equine diet.

 How Much Selenium does your Horse Need?